-Groundwater boreholes BH104, BH107 and BH112 will be monitored by TfNSW appointed contractor during construction whilst CPBGG JV will monitor groundwater Cut 6, Cut 2-AAR, Cut 2, Cut 1, Cut 3, Cut 4, Cut 5, Cut 7, and Cut 1-AAR during construction.
+Groundwater boreholes BH104, BH107, BH112 and BH145 (now BH145R as of April 2023) will be monitored by TfNSW appointed contractor during construction whilst CPBGG JV will monitor groundwater Cut 6, Cut 2-AAR, Cut 2, Cut 1, Cut 3, Cut 4, Cut 5, Cut 7, and Cut 1-AAR during construction.
 Groundwater inflows to Cut 2, Cut 4, Cut 5, Cut 6, Cut 7 and Cut 2 AAR are also to be observed by CPBGG JV.

-In accordance with REMM GW06 CPBGG JV will estimate the potential groundwater in flows that are expected in the first year of construction in order to confirm if evaporation will sufficiently mitigate potentially higher inflows.
+In accordance with REMM GW06, GW07 and the additional REMM GW09, CPBGG JV will estimate the potential groundwater in flows that are expected in the first year of construction in order to confirm if evaporation will sufficiently mitigate potentially higher inflows.
 If upon assessment it is determined that evaporation will not be sufficient to manage inflows, the Construction Contractor will identify and implement additional mitigation measures which will be documented in the Construction Contractor's CEMP and Construction Soil and Water Management Plan.